Formation and construction of a shock wave for one dimensional $n\times n$ strictly hyperbolic conservation laws with small smooth initial data: Approximate shock solutions

 Then

 Note that

-Let $\xi^{m+1}_j=\xi^{m+1}_j(z, t; s)$ be the backward characteristics of the system \eqref{eq:3.57} through the point $(z, t)$.
-If $\xi^{m+1}_j$ intersects with $z$-axis before it meets the $t$-axis, then as shown in Steps 4-5, by integrating the equation \eqref{eq:3.57} along the characteristics and taking the related estimates on the terms in \eqref{eq:3.57}, we have that
+Let $\xi^{m+1}_j=\xi^{m+1}_j(z, t; s)$ be the backward $j$-th characteristics of the system \eqref{eq:3.57} through the point $(z, t)$.
+If $\xi^{m+1}_j$ intersects with $z$-axis before it meets the $t$-axis, then as shown in Steps 4-5, by integrating the equation \eqref{eq:3.57} along the characteristics and taking the related estimates for the terms on the right hand side of \eqref{eq:3.57}, we have